Free buses GO to KL in Kuala Lumpur

 Stop with these buses, also marked with a sign with the logo of GO KL, which indicates the name of the line (color) and the name of the stop.
 Some of the stops have electronic scoreboard, which indicates the time after which suit a particular bus, including a paid public buses.
 It is very convenient.

-At the time of this writing (June 2014) there are four route buses of GO KL.
+As of 2018, there are four route buses GO to KL: .
 Until may 2014, worked only two routes, so the information on free maps and even stops to reflect only these two paths.
 In fact, it is already possible to use all four routes.
 All routes are circular, intersected in several places with each other (you can transfer from one line to another at one stop).
 The maps indicate the direction of movement of buses on the route.

 Lines (routes) are not numbered, but are distinguished by color: the green line (Green Line), purple line (Purple Line), blue line (Blue Line) and red line (Red line).